Stage III: Poulton Hall 1421 37th St NW Washington DC, 20007

 The Gonda Stage The Devine Studio Theater Davis Performing Arts Center 37th and O St. N.W.
 Georgetown University Washington DC, 20007

 The Gonda Theatre (a 239-seat proscenium), and Devine Studio Theatre (a black box), are both housed in the Davis Performing Arts Center.
-The building, constructed in 2005, is also home to the Theatre & Performance Studies Program.
-It is a recently-constructed building that boasts a wide-array of advantages, including full scene and costume shops and several classrooms for the class and rehearsal purposes.
+The theater spaces, created in 2005 in a building that served previously as both a gym and a bank, is also home to the Theatre and Performance Studies Program.
+It is a recently-remodeled building that boasts a wide-array of advantages, including full scene and costume shops and several classrooms for the class and rehearsal purposes.